dealencarmarcelo/feedback-reports-api/README.md

 ## Otimizações

-### Banco de Dados
+### Database
-- Utilização de uma arquitetura híbrida de PostgreSQL com Clickhouse:
+- Uses a hybrid architecture with PostgreSQL and Clickhouse:
-  - A ideia é poder lidar de forma separada com a massa de dados e consultas analíticas.
+  - The idea is to separate transactional data from analytical queries.
-  - Enquanto o Postgresql lida com registros de usuários e organizações, o Clickhouse é responsável por lidar com feedbacks e feedback_results que movimentam 300M de dados mensais.
+  - While PostgreSQL manages user and organization records, Clickhouse handles feedbacks and feedback_results, which process around 300M records per month.

-> A arquitetura híbrida foi pensada para otimizar as consultas em cenários futuros onde os dados ultrapassarão 1B de registros.
+> The hybrid architecture was designed to optimize queries in future scenarios where data volume exceeds 1B records.
-> Durante testes de carga o Clickhouse demonstrou uma performance muito melhor para esse tipo de abordagem.
+> During load testing, Clickhouse showed significantly better performance for this use case.

 ## Desenvolvimento